 Depending on the length and intended use of your AR system, you will need to choose appropriate gas system parts.
 A basic weekend range system or home defense setup is a very different creature from an ultralight competition rifle.
 Specialized AR gas system components are available for every shooter's needs, and Wing Tactical offers many of the best.
 Your system's efficiency and ability to cycle properly depend on the proper function of your gas system.

 The AR-15 rifle is a gas-operated weapon system that relies on the pressure of gasses created and expelled on firing to make the system cycle.

+Gas blocks are key to any AR gas system.
 A basic gas block functions as a gathering and routing station for gasses expelled through a small hole in the AR-15 rifle barrel.
-There are several different styles and profiles of gas blocks, but they have the same goal.
-Collect gasses from the barrel and send them back to the bolt carrier group by releasing them through the gas tube attached to the block.
+There are several different styles and profiles of gas blocks, but they have the same goal: collect gasses from the barrel and send them back to the bolt carrier group by releasing them through the gas tube attached to the block.